arebassa/Scripts/TaskPaper Scripts/MailMate Bundle/Readme.md

 	defaults write com.freron.MailMate MmDefaultTaskPaperFile -string "Work.taskpaper"

 **TaskPaper Project:**
 The project where the task will be created.
-It can be any of your choosing and it doesn’t require adding the semicollons.
+It can be any of your choosing and it doesn’t require adding the semicolons.

 	defaults write com.freron.MailMate MmDefaultTaskPaperProject -string "Inbox"